Classification of Hoyle State Decay Branches in Active Target Time Projection Chamber using Neural Network: Summary Conclusion

 Despite strong classification performance, the study has identified specific trends in misclassifications, particularly among the decay events.
 The classification performance of the model for the decay events has been found to improve with the finer readout segmentation as it has reduced the misclassification rate of the decay events.
 These results have proved the efficiency of the model in distinguishing Hoyle state decays from the background events while highlighting areas for further optimization, such as refining feature representations and detector configurations to enhance separation between closely related scattering categories.
+In the future, the size of the dataset will be increased well above the current choice of 1000 events/class to enhance training diversity and classification performance, especially for the more ambiguous decay modes.
+Additionally, since the CNN is trained on Monte Carlo data, further investigation will be needed to evaluate its robustness and performance on real detector data, including domain adaptation or transfer learning approaches.

-This work has demonstrated the utilization of CNN in analyzing experimental data of low-energy nuclear physics experiments performed with SAT-TPC, providing a framework for advancing robust event classification in nuclear and astrophysical research.
+This work has demonstrated the utilization of a CNN in analyzing experimental data of low-energy nuclear physics experiments performed with the SAT-TPC, providing a framework for advancing robust event classification in nuclear and astrophysical research.
 Future work will explore advanced architectures, such as ResNet, and transformer-based models, to further enhance classification performance.
-In addition, real-time processing capabilities will be investigated to enable integration with experimental data acquisition systems. \acknowledgments
+In addition, real-time processing capabilities will be investigated to enable integration with experimental data acquisition systems.

-The authors acknowledge the support provided by their institute.
-They are thankful to Dr. Tapan Kumar Rana and Dr. Santu Manna of the Variable Energy Cyclotron Center, and Prof. Satyaki Bhattacharya of Saha Institute of Nuclear Physics Kolkata, India, for valuable discussion and suggestions.
+\acknowledgments The authors acknowledge the support provided by their institute.
+They are thankful to Dr. Tapan Kumar Rana and Dr. Santu Manna of the Variable Energy Cyclotron Center, Kolkata and Prof. Satyaki Bhattacharya of Saha Institute of Nuclear Physics, Kolkata for valuable discussions and suggestions.